About Pierce College

 Many Pierce College students transfer to the University of California system, the California State University system, and private universities to earn bachelor's degrees.

 Pierce College has one of the highest transfer performances in Southern California.
 A six-year study first released in 2013 by the State Chancellor's office revealed that Pierce College is among the elite few of California community colleges showing the highest graduation and transfer rates among the 112 colleges in the system.1

 Pierce Honors students have the enviable record of rarely being turned down for admission to the University of California, Los Angeles (UCLA).
 Honors students who applied to UCLA in the Fall of 2015 had a 90% acceptance rate.2 Pierce College students also transfer to California State University, Northridge (CSUN) in greater numbers than from any other college.

 Pierce combines academic excellence with a friendly and helpful faculty and staff.
 It has a solid reputation for being a student-friendly institution, offering students high-quality and challenging education that will prepare them for university or vocational work.
 Pierce students benefit from smaller class sizes and lower tuition than a four-year university.

-Over the last decade, the college’s construction program funded by three Los Angeles voter bonds has revitalized the campus, enlarging and moderning the capacity of the physical plant and restoring its original mission-style grace.
+Over the last decade, the college's construction program funded by three Los Angeles voter bonds has revitalized the campus, enlarging and modernizing the capacity of the physical plant, and restoring its original mission-style grace.

-The fine Center for the Sciences, Student Services Building, College Services Building and Child Development Center are now vibrant centers for student learning and support.
-The coming Library Learning Crossroads, Digital Arts Building and Green Technologies buildings await future generations of Pierce students.
+The fine Center for the Sciences, Student Services Building, College Services Building, Child Development Center and Library Learning Crossroads are now vibrant centers for student learning and support.